theoduf/ITR-LotPT/README.md

   [Andy Gavin](https://twitter.com/asgavin) has published [dozens of posts on the making of video games on his website](http://all-things-andy-gavin.com/video-games/), among which are a series of posts about the making of Crash Bandicoot.
-  You should go to [his sorted archive of historfic video game posts](http://all-things-andy-gavin.com/video-games-archive/) and read all of the ones about Crash Bandicoot.
+  You should go to [his sorted archive of historic video game posts](http://all-things-andy-gavin.com/video-games-archive/) and read all of the ones about Crash Bandicoot.

 * [*Temple Run* (2011)](https://en.wikipedia.org/wiki/Temple_Run), a more recent